ENG UKK Otsikko

 In 2020, the National Police Board charges a processing fee of EUR 300 for all new money collection permit applications and EUR 100 for applications to amend an existing permit.
-A fee of EUR 100 is also payable for the processing of annual reports.
+A fee of EUR 120 is payable for the processing of annual reports.

 The fees are set in Decrees of the Finnish Ministry of the Interior on Fees Payable for the Services of the Police each year.
 Both new money collection permit applications and applications to amend existing permits carry a fee regardless of whether or not the application is successful.

 The fee is levied once the decision has been made.
 The bill is sent to the address specified in the application.
 For applications submitted via the Police’s online services, the processing fee is payable when the application is submitted.
 In other words, there will be no bill afterwards.